awwx/meteor-isolate-value/README.md

 var getFoo = awwx.isolateValue(function () { ... });
 ```

-or if you prefer you can "import" the function simply by assinging it
+or if you prefer you can "import" the function simply by assigning it
 to a variable:

 ```